hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 PRESCRIBED FLOWRATES  : 35.;35.
 PRESCRIBED ELEVATIONS : 0.;371.33
 /
-/ Type of velocity profile can be 1-constant normal profile (default) 2-UBOR and VBOR in the boundary conditions file (cli) 3-vector in UBOR in the boundary conditions file (cli) 4-vector is proportional to root (water depth, only for Q) 5-vector is proportional to root (virtual water depth), the virtual water depth is obtained from a lower point at the boundary condition (only for Q)
+/ Type of velocity profile can be 1-constant normal profile (default) 2-UBOR and VBOR in the boundary conditions file (cli) 3-vector in UBOR in the boundary conditions file (cli) 4-vector is proportional to the root (water depth, only for Q) 5-vector is proportional to the root (virtual water depth), the virtual water depth is obtained from a lower point at the boundary condition (only for Q)
 VELOCITY PROFILES : 4;1
 /
 / INITIAL CONDITIONS